the-gdmo/TheRepBot/README.md

 ## Limitations

 * The optional leaderboard will not pull in points for users until this app awards one.
-If you have previously used /u/Clippy_Office_Asst or a similar bot to award reputation points in the past, this will make the leaderboard misleading unless you restore from a backup.
+If you have previously used /u/Clippy_Office_Asst or a similar bot to award reputation points in the past, this will make the leaderboard misleading.
 * For flair setting options, if you specify both a CSS class and a flair template, the flair template will be used.

 ## Suggestions